Grand Lake Area Association

 Picture

-When you'r fertilizing the lawn, remember,
+When you're fertilizing the lawn remember,

 you're not just fertilizing the lawn.